-Choose the host and then the plan that works the best for you.
-You have the option to upgrade at any time.
+Choose the hosting provider and then the plan that works the best for you.
+As you grow, you have the option to upgrade at any time.

 *Optional: Point Additional Domain Names to SiteGround

-If you have previously purchased your domain name elsewhere or if you have purchased additional names from a site other than SiteGround, such as NameCheap.com, you will need to point your domain to SiteGround.
+If you have previously purchased your domain name elsewhere or if you have purchased additional names from a site other than SiteGround, such as NameCheap.com, you will need to point your domain to SiteGround (affiliate).

 I purchased simplyjolayne.com through SiteGround.
 My husband bought me jolaynekline.com for Mother’s Day from Namecheap.com.
 Chris bought the jolaynekline domain on a three-year plan for under $30.

-Steps to Pointing Your Domain to Your Hosting Provider
+Steps to Pointing Your Domain After You Choose Your Hosting Provider

 Step 1 ~ After logging into your SiteGround account, click on the Websites tab.
 You will see your website listed with two buttons next to it labeled “Site tools” and “WordPress Kit”.
 Click on Site Tools.